FullStackWithLawrence/aws-openai/README.md

 ### Linters and Formatters

 Linters and formatters are tools used in programming to analyze and improve the quality of code.

-**Linters** are tools that analyze source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
-They help to enforce coding standards and styles, and can often catch potential issues before they become problems.

-**Formatters**, on the other hand, are tools that automatically format source code in a consistent style.
-They help to maintain a consistent code style across a project, making the code easier to read and understand.
+This project leverages several, including:

 #### Code Formatting